Helen-sew/kids-recipes/README.md

 * https://git.heroku.com/kids-recipes-1.git

 ## Project motivation
-As working parents, many of them are busy at work.
-They are too busy to plan and prepare healthly meals for thier kids.
-This app allows them to search for recipes and plan ahead.
-With this app, parents can share recipe with other parents by creating thier own recipe.
-They can update, delete, leave comments on each recipe and share tips to make meal planning easier.
-This app also allows parents who created their recipes to orgaise and view them in myRecipe page and eventually to share with other parents.
+With the fast pace of our lives and need to produce quick,healthy meals and the ability to hold recipes and ingredients in one handy space becomes a must.
+This recipe app allows busy parents to find recipes and plan ahead.
+Parents are allows to create thier own recipes, share with other parents and they are allow to update, delete and leave comments on each recipe.

 ## Technologies
 * Node.js,